Water and Sewer Bills

 Aren’t water and sewer bills taken care of by my mortgage company?

-For small properties (under 5-family buildings), most Mortgage companies will no longer take care of these charges.
-This is primarily due to a City requirement that all small properties be metered and billed on metered consumption, not a ‘once a year’ flat-rate bill.
+For small properties (under 5-family buildings), most mortgage companies will no longer take care of these charges.
+This is primarily due to the fact that all small properties are billed on metered consumption, not an annual flat-rate bill.
 To understand the difference between these two types of billing, see When Do I Get a Bill?.

 What types of water and sewer bills are issued?